 The oldest white oak in the U.S. stood for more than 450 years in Wye Mills, near Easton, MD.
 It was 31 ft. in circumference, 96 feet tall, and had a 119 ft. crown spread.
 The Wye Oak was toppled during a thunderstorm in 2002.
 It was cloned by a horticulturist at the University of Maryland by grafting buds from the tree onto seedlings from its acorns.
 The white oak is our state tree and supports over 500 species of butterflies and moths.

-This theater was built in 2007 as an Eagle Scout Project by Eric Suydam and Boy Scout Troop 1997.
-Master Gardener Tom Gardner assisted.
-It was patterned after a theater at Monti- cello, and serves as a space for horticultural presentations with seating for up to 30.
-A new table was built in 2011 by Roy Heath.
-In 2014, the benches were updated by Paul Kojzar and Paul DiCrispino.
-A new sign was donated by Dan Whipps Photography.
+With Master Gardener assistance, this theater was built in 2007 as an Eagle Scout Project.
+It was patterned after the garden theater at Monticello and serves as a space for horticultural and historic presentations with seating for up to 30.
+In 2011 a new table was built. in 2011 and in 2014 the benches were refurbished. by Paul Kojzar and Paul DiCrispino.
+Signage with new branding was designed and donated in 2014.

 A white picket fence surrounds the tombstone of Annie Vernay, a young child who lived from June 1861 to Sept 1862.
 As a child, local Howard County poet, Dysart McMullen (1882-1973), walked through the site with his nursemaid and later recalled a “child’s grave surrounded by a picket fence less than a foot high which is still remembered by one of the children who strolled among the tombstones.”